2tzz/Wheather_App_Fidenz/README.md

 You should see the login page.
 Register a new account and start adding cities to your personal weather dashboard!

-🧾 License

-This project is open-source and available under the MIT License .

 Made with ❤️ using Flask